deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 two ways -- globally, for the entire sytem, and per-TLD.
-Global configuration is managed by editing code and deploying a new version, whereas per-TLD configuration is data that lives in Datastore in `Registry` entities, and is updated by running `registry_tool` commands without having to deploy a new version.
+Global configuration is managed by editing code and deploying a new version, whereas per-TLD configuration is data that lives in Datastore in `Registry` entities, and is updated by running `nomulus` commands without having to deploy a new version.

 ## Environments